ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-01-from-language-processing-to-language-modeling.md

 📌 **LLMs to Agents**

 If external databases are integrated with an LLM to cater to the specific domain use-case, the LLM yields contextual output with [RAG (retrieval augmented generation)](https://github.com/ranja-sarkar/LLM-RAG/blob/fcf3c45b79c8cf1aeb2185ed6011b34b882ab53f/RAG/readme.md).
+Factual inconsistencies can be mitigated to a good extent by use of RAG.

 When LLMs dynamically direct their own processes and tools (accessible to them), maintaining control over how they accomplish tasks, they act as **agents**.
 Agents are different from workflows.
 Workflows are systems where LLMs and other tools are orchestrated through predefined code paths.
 We must be well-aware of business cases [when agents should be used](https://www.anthropic.com/engineering/building-effective-agents).